EPAENERGYSTAR/epathermostat/docs/tutorial.rst

     $ source activate thermostat
     (thermostat)$ pip install thermostat

-    # If using pipenv (see https://github.com/pypa/pipenv)
-    # (cd to directory with data files)
-    $ pipenv --python 3.8 install thermostat

 If you already have an environment, use the following:

 .. code-block:: bash